Your reel is so, SO important.

-While there are about a billion things we can say about reels, these four bullet points are what I consider to be the absolute basics, when compiling your material:
+While there are about a billion things we can say about reels, these four points are what I consider to be the absolute basics, when compiling your demo reel:

 - If you work often, you should update your reel with new (HIGH QUALITY) stuff as frequently as you can.
 (And even though you loved the work you did on CHEERS or SEINFELD, those clips are too old for us to see what you look/sound like now.
 Keep the credit on your resume, but take the material off of your reel.)

 - Two-three minutes worth of material is about all we need.
 Only have 45 seconds or one minute worth of clips?
 That’s ok, too.

 HINT: Leaving us wanting more will often result in an audition…

 It might be the only thing we see, so start with your strongest work.

 - This also means that you should skip the opening video or photo montage.
 Open with a title card of your name or just jump right into the first clip.
 Either way, we should be seeing a scene within the first five seconds of your reel.